 Taking the plunge into farming chestnuts was a giant step for former Canberra academics John and Heather Kane.

 Jumping out of a plane, climbing a mountain or making a life-altering decision … risk-taking isn’t everyone’s cup of tea.
 There are those who do and those who don’t.
-John and Heather Kane fall into the former category.
+John and Heather Kane’s chestnut tree vineyard falls into the former category.

 Around 30 years ago, they threw caution to the wind, swapped their urbane Canberra abode for a rural property in Hoskinstown, New South Wales, and took the plunge.
 At the time, both had high-flying careers in the science department of the Australian National University and had little to do with chestnuts.
 But fortunately for this couple, they’re extremely quick learners.